voordekunst is the first and most successful crowdfunding platform for arts and culture projects in the Netherlands.

 The advisory programme is continually being evaluated and we have a similar programme for individual artists as well, whom we wish to offer additional support in funding larger projects.
 We also help them in engaging their audience after the crowdfunding campaign.

 Donors generally give generously – the average figure is around € 70 and there is an increasing group of people who enjoy donating regularly.
 Interestingly, half of all donors do not ask for anything in return and are happy simply to support the project.
-For them, the main motivation for donating is to become more involved in the project and to help its creator to achieve his or her dream.
+For them, the main motivation for donating is to become more involved in the project and to help the creator to achieve their dream.

 The more specific the project is, for example a specific publication or album, the more likely it is that donors will ask for something in return.
 In that case, crowdfunding takes the form of pre-finance.

 In the early years, much of the work done by voordekunst focused on project creators and their support.
 Now, much of this process has been automated and a new smart database has been developed to coincide with the launch of our new website (1 May 2015).
 A donor survey conducted in 2015 revealed that many donors would like to get recommendations about which projects they could support, based on their preferences.
 They see this as a positive development and would donate more often as a result.